International Code Council Celebrates World Water Day

 The Code Council’s codes and standards have ensured safe plumbing systems in both residential and commercial buildings and addressed water-related issues for decades — its building, plumbing and green codes help protect clean water for future generations through proper construction, conservation and safe disposal.

-The International Plumbing Code® (IPC) incorporates innovative technologies including waterless urinals and engineered designs that permit the installation of smaller, more precise water usage and water drainage systems, resulting in the savings of millions of gallons of water.
-The code provides a good balance of performance-based and prescriptive requirements that makes it flexible in its approach to water-saving issues and continues to build upon previously established water efficiency standards by going through a regular update process.
-The IPC is also the only plumbing code that correlates with the International Energy Conservation Code® (IECC)— the most widely adopted energy code in the world.
+The International Plumbing Code® (IPC) incorporates innovative technologies, including waterless urinals and engineered designs that permit the installation of water supply and sanitary drainage systems that result in the savings of millions of gallons of water.
+This I-Code provides a good balance of performance-based and prescriptive requirements that make it flexible in its approach to water-saving issues and continues to build upon previously established water efficiency standards by going through a regular update process.

 The IPC is part of a complete building safety system, providing an integral component necessary to stay current with the latest building safety technologies while meeting the public health, sanitation and safety requirements necessary for the built environment.